-Due to the highly competitive nature of the today's crystallization industry, model-based predictive control
+Due to the highly competitive nature of the today's

-S. Feyo de Azevedo is with the Department of Chemical Engineering, Faculty of Engineering, University Porto, Rua Dr. Roberto Frias s/n, 4200-465 Porto, Portugal (e-mail: sfeyo@fe.up.pt). becomes increasingly accepted as one of the approaches that can overcome the problem of repeatability and can drive the process to its optimal state of profit maximization and cost minimization [1], [2].
+crystallization industry, modern model-based control strategies attract more industrial attention as being potentially capable of overcoming the problem of repeatability and driving the process to its optimal state [1], [2].
 However, the crystallisation occurs through the complex mechanisms of particle nucleation, subsequent particle growth and agglomeration or aggregation, phenomena that are physically not well understood therefore their reliable modelling is still a challenging task [3].
 For example many of the reported crystallizer models neglect the agglomeration effect but it leads in general to biased estimation of CV and MA [4].

 Development of a reliable model facilitates effectively all subsequent steps in process optimization, control and operation monitoring.
 There are two main modelling paradigms - analytical (based on the first principles rules) which has been the traditional way of process modelling since many years and data-driven (based on the process data) which became nowadays practically meaningful due to the rapid growth of computational resources.
 One of the most successful data-driven modelling techniques are the artificial neural networks (ANNs).
-Their ability to approximate complex non-linear relationships without prior knowledge of the model structure makes them a very attractive alternative to the classical modelling techniques [5]- [7].
+Their ability to approximate complex non-linear relationships without prior knowledge of the model structure makes them a very attractive alternative to the classical modelling techniques [5]-[7].

 The purpose of this paper is twofold.
-On one hand we discuss and evaluate the benefits of applying hybrid strategy for dynamic behaviour modelling of crystallization processes combining analytical and ANN approaches.
+On one hand we discuss the benefits of applying hybrid strategy for dynamic modelling of an industrial fed-batch evaporative sugar crystallization process combining analytical and ANN approaches.
 This mixed strategy is termed as Knowledge Based Hybrid Modelling (KBHM).
-On the other hand, we introduce Model Predictive Control (MPC) based on a Feed Forward Neural Network (FFNN) nonlinear model to an industrial fed-batch evaporative sugar crystallization, which belongs to the general class of crystallization processes.
-The aim is to regulate the process such that the supersaturation tracks a desired, process-dependent reference signal.
+On the other hand, we introduce two control alternatives based on an ANN nonlinear model to regulate the process such that the supersaturation tracks a desired, process-dependent reference signal.
+Model Predictive Control (MPC) and Feedback Linearizing Control (FLC) are comparatively considered and evaluated with respect to closed loop performance, constrains feasibility and computational efforts.